-Ensure you're ready to compete in your National Qualifiers by looking at both the physical and online qualifier project brief's below.
+Ensure you're ready to compete in your National Qualifiers by looking at the project brief below.

-These outline the type of tasks you will be expected to carry out.
+This outlines the type of tasks you will be expected to carry out.
 Ask your lecturer/employer for help in any areas where you feel you could improve and try to gain practical experience in all the task areas of the competition.